Take a look at the word thorium.

 These reactors have the potential to become self-sustainable, as they will be able to produce U-233 (the thorium isotope).

 Flibe Energy, a company started by nuclear technologist and former NASA aerospace engineer Kirk Sorensen, is conducting research on LFTR technology with a view to eventually incorporate these reactors not just into electrical energy generation, but also into fields as vastly different as desalination, cancer treatment, and deep space exploration.

 Creating the Nuclear Reaction

-Still, the fissile material that enables a thorium reaction is actually fairly difficult to supply...
+Still, the fissile material that enables a thorium reactions is actually fairly difficult to supply…

-For years, the U.S. has had a steady stream of U-235 coming in, but that ran out in 2013.
+For years, the U.S. has had a steady stream of U-235 coming in, but that runs out this year.